 Natural Language Processing (NLP) presents a prime domain for applying VAEs, especially given their aptitude for modeling sequential data, a core characteristic of text.
-While previous discussions might have centered on independent data samples, text introduces complexities like temporal dependencies (word order matters immensely) and the need for coherent, long-form generation.
+While Variational Autoencoders (VAEs) are often applied to independent data samples, text introduces complexities like temporal dependencies (word order matters immensely) and the need for coherent, long-form generation.
 VAEs offer a powerful framework for learning probabilistic distributions over sentences and documents, enabling us to not only generate new text but also to understand and manipulate its underlying semantic structure.

 The sequential nature of text necessitates encoders and decoders capable of processing ordered information.
 Typically, this involves: